 Four 6 week seminar programs enhance research processes and build skills including:

 - Introduction to research methodologies for visual arts research

 - Critical analysis in studios

 The supervisory relationship is a crucial element in the progress of an MFA candidate and their project.
 Supervisors at SCA provide personalised and dedicated attention to the development of research outcomes each graduate student pursues.

 Studio spaces are an important component of the SCA experience and are provided according to the particular requirements of the project.

-Professional development is provided through exhibition opportunities in the Graduate School Gallery, and further research opportunities are offered through weekly Graduate School Forums and the annual Graduate School Conference.
+Professional development is provided through exhibition opportunities in the Graduate School Gallery, and further research opportunities are offered through weekly Graduate School Forums and a range of conferences and symposia.
 Interaction within this research community nurtures confidence and skills in presentation, and enhances the development of collegial and professional relationships